dusk196/ciphogram-messenger/README.md

 ## Introduction

 Have you ever felt the need of safe & secure, 100% anonymous, untrackable & still quite fast messenger?
 I sure did!
 Personally, I take privacy very seriously.
-I don't even support using WhatsApp or even Google only because of my privacy concerns.
-Hence, the **SAUF Messenger**!
+I don't even support using WhatsApp or even Google services; only because of my privacy concerns.
+Hence, the **MAZE Messenger**!

 ## How it is different?